Skip to content

 This is part two of a three-part article series.

-1. Part one, how to measure for your golf simulator screen and pads.
+1. Part one: How do you measure your golf simulator screen and pads?

-2. Part two, how to build a golf simulator frame and attach a screen.
+2. Part two: How do you build a golf simulator frame and attach a screen.

 3. Last, how to build a golf simulator enclosure.